 This is the public version of the KCI.
 Remember to login in order to participate in Communities and Forums.

 The mission of DG Interpretation is to make possible multilingual communication at the core of EU decision-making by providing quality interpretation services.
-In order to secure the availability of a sufficient number of qualified conference interpreters, DG Interpretation provides training support to a limited number of courses (in Member States, candidate countries or even third countries when justified by the needs of the EU Institutions) whose curriculum and pedagogical practices (strive to) comply with the criteria below.
-This cooperation can start/end at any time.
+In order to secure the availability of a sufficient number of qualified conference interpreters, DG Interpretation provides training support to a limited number of courses (in Member States, candidate countries or even third countries when justified by the needs of the EU Institutions) whose curriculum and pedagogical practices (strive to) meet the right quality.

 Cooperation with Universities in EU and Candidate Countries